johndjameson/markdown-style-guide/README.md

 Lists
 -----

 -   Use hyphens `-` for unordered list items
-   -  Insert two spaces following hyphens
+    -   Insert three spaces following hyphens
 -   Use numbers followed by periods `1.` for ordered list items
-   -  Insert a single space following periods
+    -   Insert two spaces following periods
 -   Don't wrap text in list items

 ```
 -   This is an unordered list item
     -   This is a nested unordered list item
 -   This is an unordered list item
     1. This is an ordered list item
 ```

 Blockquotes
 -----------

 -   Wrap lines at 80 characters
 -   Use a "greater than" character `>` to begin each line
+    -   Insert a single space following each "greater than" character
 -   Place attribution following the blockquote after one blank new line.

 ```
 > If you copy an entire article from this site and republish it on your own